-She received her Master in Electronic Engineering degree from the National University ‚ÄúLviv Polytechnic‚Äù (Ukraine) in 1992 and her Ph.D. in Physics of Liquid Crystals from the Ukrainian Academy of Sciences in 1999.
-From 1997 to 2001 she worked as a research fellow and eventually as an Associate Professor at the Faculty of Electro-physics at National University “Lviv Polytechnic”.
+Biography: Yuliya Semenova received her Master in Electronic Engineering degree from the National University ‚ÄúLviv Polytechnic‚Äù (Ukraine) in 1992 and her Ph.D. in Physics from the Ukrainian Academy of Sciences in 1999.
+She is Professor in the School of Electrical and Electronic Engineering at the Technological University Dublin, where she has been since 2001, and Director of Photonics Research Centre since 2019.